OECD - Environment at a Glance

 The number of alien species in Italy is steadily and continuously increasing.
 Based on the data currently available, more than 3,800 alien species have been introduced into the country, of which 3,699 are currently established in the territory.
 The average number of species introduced per year has grown exponentially over time — from 6 species per year in the 1970s, to 16 per year in the previous decade, and reaching 25 per year in the current one.
 The cumulative number of alien species introduced in Italy since 1900 also confirms this exponential trend, showing an increase of over 500% in 120 years.

-The indicator describes the trend in national emissions of the acidifying substances SOx, NOx, and NH₃, both in total and by sector, highlighting the decreasing trend from 1990 to 2023 (-72.3%).
-With reference to Directive (EU) 2016/2284 of the European Parliament and of the Council on the reduction of national emissions of certain atmospheric pollutants—which defines national emission reduction commitments compared to 2005, applicable from 2020 to 2029 and from 2030 onwards—sulphur oxides and ammonia achieved the required 2020 reduction target as early as 2009, while nitrogen oxides reached it in 2014.
+The indicator describes the trend of national emissions of acidifying substances SOx, NOx and NH 3, both at a total and sectoral level, highlighting the decreasing trend from 1990 to 2024 (-73%).
+With reference to Directive 2016/2284 of the European Parliament and of the Council, concerning the reduction of national emissions of certain air pollutants, which defines the national emissions reduction commitments compared to 2005, applicable from 2020 to 2029 and starting from 2030, sulfur oxides have reached the reduction percentage set for 2020 as early as 2009; ammonia since 2008, while nitrogen oxides reach it in 2016.

 In 2024, Domestic Material Consumption in Italy stood at 486 million tonnes (-0.7% compared to 2023), while Resource Productivity grew to 3.76 euro/kg (+1.4%), confirming an improvement in the efficiency of the use of natural resources.